BytePhoenixCoding/BlockchainTokenSniper/README.md

 - Choose yellow BSC Network icon on right
 - Click Endpoints
 - Take key from top line and paste in (address must start with wss://)

-- Add your BscScan private API key to line 14 "bscScanAPIKey": "put_BSC_API_key_here",
-- To get a free API key just register at https://bscscan.com/
-- Go to API-KEYs menu option on left
-- Click blue '+Add' button next to text 'My API Keys'
-- Choose name for API key (can be anything)
-- Copy key value from 'API-Key token' column

 4) Run script